Do you have a job, a car, and a couch?

 - make use of the chair variations at work

-When should you practice?
+When should I practice?

 The best times to work on hip mobility: